batcholi/Archean_wiki/src/xenoncode/nodes.md

 ---
 ### Math
+Math nodes can have more than two inputs, allowing you to chain multiple values in a single operation.

-`Add` Returns the addition of two values.
+`Add` Returns the addition of two or more values.

-`Subtract` Returns the subtraction of two values.
+`Subtract` Returns the subtraction of two or more values.

-`Multiply` Returns the multiple of two values.
+`Multiply` Returns the multiple of two or more values.

-`Divide` Returns the division of two values.
+`Divide` Returns the division of two or more values.

 `Absolute` Returns the absolute value of a number.